Lesterpaintstheworld/terminal-velocity/story/structure/act_outlines.md

 # Act Outlines

-## Act 1: Emergence
+## Act 1: Introduction and Setup
+- **Key Events**:
-- **Introduction of Characters**: Establish key characters, their motivations, and initial conflicts.
+  - Introduction of the main characters and their backgrounds, including their motivations and conflicts.
-- **Setting the Stage**: Introduce the world, the implications of UBC, and the societal context.
-- **Inciting Incident**: A public demonstration of AI capabilities sparks societal debate and sets the narrative in motion.
+  - Discovery of AI capabilities and their implications for society and the economy.
-- **Key Plot Points**:
-  - Introduction of UBC and its societal implications.
-  - Initial conflicts between human advocates and corporate interests.
+  - Establishing the societal context and the emergence of AI-driven economic systems, highlighting ethical dilemmas and the need for equitable access to resources.
+- **Content Gaps Identified**: Further exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration, especially in relation to marginalized communities.
+Ensure that these themes are woven into character arcs and interactions, enhancing the narrative depth.

 ## Act 2: Acceleration
 - **Rising Tensions**: Conflicts escalate as characters face opposition.